judyyhd/NLP_FinalProject_RAG/index.md

 ## Discussion

 ### Key Findings

-1. **Method choice changes answer *style*, not just scores.** Self-RAG, Vanilla RAG, and InstructRAG optimize different parts of the pipeline, yielding qualitatively different outputs; EM/F1 alone can miss faithfulness and verification cost.
+1. **Different architectures, different answer personalities.** Self-RAG, Vanilla RAG, and InstructRAG don't just score differently—they **produce qualitatively distinct outputs**.
+EM/F1 won't tell you which answer is faithful, concise, or usable.
+You need to look beyond span-matching.

-2. **Self-RAG offers the best balance for concise, checkable answers.** With light tuning, it improved EM/F1 and semantic similarity while keeping length moderate—i.e., grounded answers with lower reviewer burden.
+2. **Self-RAG strikes the sweet spot.** It delivers **substantial gains** in EM/F1 and semantic similarity while keeping responses **short and auditable**.
+For practitioners who need grounded answers with minimal verification overhead, it's the clear winner.

-3. **InstructRAG can boost hit-rate but at a cost.** It achieved the highest Accuracy on our setup, yet produced much longer, harder-to-audit responses.
-In our ICL tests, **one-shot > zero-shot** and **Llama-3 > ft-Llama-3 > Llama-2**.
+3. **InstructRAG trades concision for coverage—at a price.** It achieves the **highest raw accuracy**, but its **verbose, rationale-heavy outputs** demand more human review and carry higher drift risk.
+Also: **one-shot ICL beats zero-shot**, and **Llama-3 > fine-tuned Llama-3 > Llama-2** in our tests—backbone quality matters.

 ### Comparison of Approaches